werf/werf/docs/pages/configuration/introduction.md

 > **Tip:** templates can be generated or downloaded before running werf.
 For example, for sharing common logic between projects

-Werf parses all files in one environment, thus described [define](#include) of one _template file_ becomes available in other files, including _werf.yaml_.
+werf parses all files in one environment, thus described [define](#include) of one _template file_ becomes available in other files, including _werf.yaml_.

 <div class="details active">
 <a href="javascript:void(0)" class="details__summary">werf.yaml</a>